Get crucial feedback during the product development process.

 When you have the prototype in your hands, you’re more compelled to get to market sooner.
 You’ll have more confidence in what you’re creating.
 Through testing and refining, you’ll most likely start the production phase earlier.

-Creating a prototype allows you to study the impact of a design in the real world, so you can best understand the impact of your design choices, gain valuable feedback from others and take the learnings about the likely success of the intended design direction.
-Only when you are armed with this feedback can you confidently make those key decisions about the next stages of product development.
+Creating a prototype allows you to study the impact of a design in the real world.
+It helps you best understand the impact of your design choices, gain valuable feedback from others and take the learnings about the likely success of the intended design direction.
+Only when you are armed with this feedback can you confidently make decisions about the next stages of product development.
 You’ll be in a position to determine if all of the design criteria have been met and make valuable improvements to the design where needed.

 No matter how complex the prototype might be, remember that it is being made to test something and give you important feedback.
-Therefore, before you start developing a prototype, have a clear intent and goal about why you’re creating it and the feedback you need:
+It’s therefore important have a clear intent and goal about why you’re creating it, and the feedback you need: